GfSE/SAF-Specification/concepts.md

 ## typingPRP
 1 [System Domain Kind](#System-Domain-Kind) typingPRP 1..* [Logical Interface Property](#Logical-Interface-Property)

-Specifies the fact that a Domain Item defines the type of a Logical Interface Property Exchange.
+Specifies the fact that a System Domain Kind defines the type of a Logical Interface Property.